glowieframework/glowie-website/documentation/getting-started/app-configuration.md

+# App configuration

 After installing Glowie into your server, you must configure your application before starting.

 ### Config environments
 Glowie allows you to have multiple configuration environments for different types of scenarios.
 This means you just need to edit a single file while switching from development to a production environment and vice-versa.
 You can also create as many environments as you want.

 ### Setting the active environment
-You can set the current active environment by editing `GLOWIE_ENV` setting in `app/.htaccess`.
+You can set the current active environment by editing `GLOWIE_ENV` setting in `app/public/.htaccess`.

 _Example_
 ```apache